FAQ

 Public support model

-Public support copy sets conservative expectations for paid beta and does not create SLA, warranty, unlimited-support, emergency-coverage, or professional-advice commitments.
+Public support copy sets conservative expectations for guided start and does not create SLA, warranty, unlimited-support, emergency-coverage, or professional-advice commitments.

 Routine support

-Routine support goes through brent@claracaps.com during paid beta, with business-day support during normal U.S. Central Time business hours and an initial routine support acknowledgement target of two business days.
+Routine support goes through brent@claracaps.com during guided start, with business-day support during normal U.S. Central Time business hours and an initial routine support acknowledgement target of two business days.

 Security and privacy escalation